alexisophiek/Final_Project/Proposal.md

 ## Twitter Sentiment Analysis

 Using the Twitter API, our team will make various insights to the 2020 Elections via Online Engagement, Mentions, and NLP.
+We will start by tracking #election2020.

 ## Rationale